MattiKrause/senile_ant_simulator/README.md

 The game can be launched using the start butting on the left.
 The game speed is displayed at the top right and can be set using the keys 0-9 and p, where p pauses the game and 0 sets the game speed to fastest.
+## Technical

+The project is split into multiple crates by responsibility:
+* the top level crate is concerned with runtime data representation and domain specific computations like the state update function
+* the rgba_adapter crate is concerned with the turning the data into an image, since that functionality is shared among multiple crates
+* the ant_sim_save crate is concerned with persistent data representation and saving the runtime data to memory
+* the recorder crate is concerned with saving the image data to a video format since that functionality can be used by multiple crates
+* the frontend_recording crate is concerned with providing a cli to the recorder crate
+* the eframe_frontend crate is concerned with providing a gui to a user

+### Ant sim save
+the ant_sim_save crate is concerned with a persistent data representation, since the runtime data is implementation specific.
+And the requirements of the persistent and runtime representation differ significantly.
+While runtime data must be fast to operate on, persistent data must be compact, small and if possible backwards compatible.

+### Recorder
+The recorder crate is currently mainly an interface to the gif library used to write the data.
+One thing that makes the crate more complex is that it translates the image color data into the gif appropriate color format, since the methods provided by the gif library are too slow and produce visible  artifacts in the resulting gif.

+### eframe frontend
+The eframe frontend uses the [eframe](https://github.com/emilk/egui/tree/master/crates/eframe)/[egui](https://github.com/emilk/egui) infrastructure to develop the app. egui was chosen for its simplicity, easy of use and portability, even though it's simplicity sometimes gets in the way, for example reusing image buffers is not possible.

+Other option were evaluated like, pixels(which did not provide an easy way to make gui), luminance(which was too complicated), iced(which did not provide a dropped file event).

+The architecture of the frontend is based on the actor model.
+All changes are send to the app actor, which changes the app state appropriately.
+This approach allows the usage of async rust by making the actors async, and it makes working with the borrow checker much easier.
+Other actors include a simulation computation actor, a simulation update broker(which adds as a broker between the computation actor and the app actor), and a file actor(which handles dropped files and file dialogs).